Pets Are A Rewarding And Fulfilling Experience

 Do you agree to love and protect this dog?

-Do you promise to continue the standard of core vaccinations going forward?
+Do you promise to continue the standard of core vaccinations and care going forward?

 Are the other cats and dogs in your home up to date on vaccinations?